-I. INTRODUCTION
+I. Introduction

 The market for almost all entry level positions (called residencies) for new doctors in the United States is mediated by a clearinghouse called the National Resident Matching Program (NRMP).
-Many other more advanced medical positions (called fellowships) use similar clearinghouses, as do medical labor markets in Canada and Great
+Many other more advanced medical positions (called fellowships, which are the entry level positions for medical subspecialties) use similar clearinghouses, as do medical labor markets in Canada and Great Britain, and a number of other markets (e.g. for many non-medical health care workers in the U.S., for some new lawyers in Canada, etc., see Table II).